urness/CS167Fall22Notebook4/README.md

 * RAD - index of accessibility to radial highways
 * TAX - full-value property-tax rate per $10,000
 * PTRATIO - pupil-teacher ratio by town
-* B - 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town
 * LSTAT - % lower status of the population
 * MEDV - Median value of owner-occupied homes in $1000's